ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   c - (c-b)(1-r)^{t-t_0} & \text{if $t\ge t_0$,}
   \end{cases}

-where :math:`a`, :math:`b`, and :math:`c` are the existing `population coverage data`_ estimates from the previous section, and :math:`r \in [0,1]` is a user-defined parameter representing the proportion of people each year who start off eating an unfortifiable version of the vehicle but can be convinced to switch to the fortified vehicle.
+where :math:`a`, :math:`b`, and :math:`c` are the randomly sampled `population coverage data`_ estimates from the previous section, and :math:`r \in [0,1]` is a user-defined parameter representing the proportion of people each year who start off eating an unfortifiable version of the vehicle but can be convinced to switch to the fortified vehicle.

 By default, we will start the intervention at :math:`t_0 = 1 \text{ year}`, and we'll assume :math:`r = 0.1` (i.e. an additional 10% of unfortifiable food will be converted to fortified food each year).
 We may later want to specify different values of these parameters for different locations.